 Our aim is to make these projects as inclusive as possible so that anyone with an interest in woodworking has the opportunity to take part.
 As we gain experience of working with the St Ayles skiff kit, later builds will include young and older people, potentially working as mixed-ability teams.
 The benefits – skills development, team working, learning about boat design and navigation – will apply to everyone who takes part.

 There is an established network of coastal rowing clubs in Norfolk, Essex and around much of the UK coast, and a well-established programme of local and national competitions.
-A Woodbridge Coastal Rowing Club (WCRC) is being set up to support the coaching and administration of local coastal rowing activities once the skiffs are built.
+A Woodbridge Coastal Rowing Club (WCRC) has been set up to support the coaching and administration of local coastal rowing activities once the skiffs are built.
 The WCRC will be run as an independent organisation, potentially affiliated to one of the existing Woodbridge clubs.
 See the WCRC website for more information.

-If you are interested in joining a skiff-building group, sponsoring an organisation or company to build a skiff, or joining the WCRC please contact: firstname.lastname@example.org
+If you are interested in organising or joining a skiff-building group, or sponsoring an organisation or company to build a skiff, please contact us to find out what is involved email: email@example.com